philcryer/base-secure/README.md

 # base-secure

 Base-secure uses [Ansible](https://www.ansible.com) to automate the hardening of the Linux OS, and its SSH configuration using code from the [DevSec Hardening Framework](https://dev-sec.io/).
-I highly recommend you install this on a fresh Linux host, then reboot, and use that as your new base for new servers; be it a VMs, an AMIs, or a bare metal setup.
+I highly recommend you install this on a fresh Linux host, then reboot, and use that as your new base for new servers; be it a virtual machine, an Amazon Machine Image (AMI), or bare metal.

+## Rational

+TL;DR I get upset when I find Linux servers that are not setup well.
+This aims to fix that.

 ## Features

 * Hardens the Linux OS and its SSH configuration using the excellent [DevSec Hardening Framework](https://dev-sec.io/).
-(NOTICE: currently using their default setttings you could lock this down further if you want)
+(NOTICE: currently using their default setttings you could lock this down further)
 * Does a full system upgrade of all installed components
 * Installs Ansible automatically if it's not installed (recommended)
 * All pip installed packages (including Ansible) installed to user installation